AbrhamW-Cloud/ADA-Project/README.md

 ## **C. Assumption Checks**
-### 1. Linearity in the Logit (Box–Tidwell Method)

-Interaction terms evaluated:

-vitd * log(vitd)

-age * log(age)

-Non-significant interaction terms → linearity assumption supported.

-### 2. Multicollinearity

-Assessed using VIF from the full logistic regression model.
-All predictors showed acceptable VIF values (generally VIF < 3).
+### Three key assumptions were evaluated using unweighted diagnostic models (because survey-weighted versions of these tests are not available):

+4a.
+Proportional-Odds Assumption (Brant Test)

+An unweighted ordinal logistic regression using polr() is fitted, followed by a Brant test:

+Non-significant results indicate that the parallel slopes assumption is reasonable.

+Significant results are discussed as a limitation, since the Brant test cannot incorporate survey weights.

+4b.
+Multicollinearity (Variance Inflation Factors)

+Using an unweighted linear model with the same predictors: lm(as.numeric(glu_cat) ~ vitd + age + sex + race)
+VIFs are computed using car::vif().

+  - VIF < 3–5 indicates no problematic multicollinearity.
+4c.
+Influential Observations

+Influential cases are identified using:

+- Cook’s distance

+- Leverage (hat values)

+Cutoffs used:

+- Cook’s Distance > 4/n

+- Hat values > 2p/n

+A summary of potentially influential observations is provided.

 ### **D. Statistical Models**
-#### 1. Binary Logistic Regression

-Two survey-weighted models:

-Model 1:
-Normal (0) vs Impaired/Diabetic (1)

-Model 2:
-Diabetic (1) vs Normal/Impaired (0)

-Models fitted using:
-svyglm(..., family = quasibinomial())
-Odds ratios and 95% confidence intervals are calculated using exponentiated coefficients.

-A coefficient comparison table evaluates whether associations are similar across outcome thresholds.

-#### 2. Survey-Weighted Ordinal Logistic Regression
+Survey-Weighted Ordinal Logistic Regression

+The main model is:
-A proportional-odds model is fitted using: svyolr(glu_cat ~ vitd + age + sex + race, design = nhanes_svy)
+svyolr(glu_cat ~ vitd + age + sex + race, design = nhanes_svy)
-The ordinal model provides a single set of odds ratios representing the cumulative odds of being in higher fasting glucose categories.
+This proportional-odds model estimates the effect of vitamin D (and covariates) on the cumulative odds of being in a higher fasting glucose category.

+Results include:

+- Regression coefficients

+- Exponentiated odds ratios (ORs)

+- 95% confidence intervals

 ### E. OUTPUT FILES
-All results are automatically written to the output/ directory.
+All results are automatically saved to the output/ directory.

-model_results_logistic.txt
-Contains summaries, odds ratios, confidence intervals, and VIF results for Models 1 and 2.

-model_results_ordinal.txt
+model_results_ordinal.txt includes:

-Contains the proportional-odds model output and exponentiated coefficients.
+- Survey-weighted ordinal regression summary

+- Odds ratios and confidence intervals

+-  Brant test results

+-  Multicollinearity (VIF)

+ - Influential observation diagnostics

 # Running the Analysis
 1. Install Required Packages
-   install.packages(c("tidyverse", "survey", "car"))
+   install.packages(c("tidyverse", "survey", "MASS", "brant", "car"))
-2. Run the Full Analysis Script source("R/nhanes_glucose_vitd_assumptions_first.R") All model outputs will appear in the output/ folder.
+2. Run the Full Analysis Script source("nhanes_glucose_vitd.R")
+Results will appear in the output/ folder.

 # **Reference**
 National Health and Nutrition Examination Survey (NHANES)